Productivity2023-04-11

 Traditionally, UX, and DX have been at crossroads to each other.
 However, times are changing.
 Companies that have figured out DX can quickly adapt to customer demands, and think from a unique user perspective by amalgamating the dev-user persona.
 By investing in developer experience, organizations can launch faster, and better apps, bring in new products with improved UX, and drill down on quality.

 DX, in a way, helps organizations to create a stand-out with business branding so that you never lose on their brand identity.
 This is exactly what Synk, and Auth0 did.
 Synk first implemented their product on developers, empowered them to come forward with feedback, and end-users, and asked them to completely own their security infrastructure, rather than getting worked around by a centralized SecOps team.
 Synk empowered their developers to remove any inefficiency from the current security practices that bogs devs down.
-The move worked its magic, and Synk through its developer iterations, and insights, managed to achieve 100% YoY revenue increase.
+The move worked its magic, and Synk through its developer iterations, and insights, managed to achieve a 100% YoY revenue increase.

 Get Invested in Your Developers' Experience